Itaperuna

 Itaperuna (/pt/) is a municipality in the Brazilian state of Rio de Janeiro.
-It had a population of 101,041 in 2022, and has an area of 1.105,3 km^{2}.
+It had a population of 101,041 in 2022 Census, and has an area of 1.105,3 km^{2}.

 History

 Itaperuna was founded in 1889, after being separated from the municipality of Campos dos Goytacazes.

 Location

 Itaperuna is located 230 km from the state capital Rio de Janeiro.
 Its neighbouring municipalities are: